JAlcocerT/RPi/_posts/2023-04-17-rpi-wifi-ethernet-bridge.md

 #nordvpn countries — see the country list.
 #nordvpn cities switzerland

+#DONT FORGET THIS ONE OR YOU WILL LOOSE SSH CONNECTIVITY
 nordvpn set lan-discovery enable #— enable/disable LAN discovery.

 nordvpn connect #https://nordvpn.com/servers/tools/